 Technical Support regarding the GMAC’s Review of the Electric Sector Modernization Plans

 Review and analyze the EDC ESMPs submitted to the GMAC on September 1st, 2023.

+Recommend best practices from across the country for integrated distribution system planning to assist the GMAC in making recommendations to the EDCs for inclusion in their ESMPs.
+Consider local and state circumstances in the review of best practices and identify what is or is not applicable to the Commonwealth.

 Clearly and transparently present recommendations and key observations on the EDC ESMPs to the GMAC for GMAC discussion and review.
 Recommendations should be made to ensure that the ESMPs: